Skip to main content

 In this guide, we’ve successfully:

-• Verified the Installation: Accessed the Traefik Hub dashboard to confirm it’s running correctly.
+• Verified the installation: Accessed the Traefik Hub dashboard to confirm it’s running correctly.

 • Read about the Consul Catalog Enterprise provider in Traefik Hub in its dedicated section.